telehash/telehash.github.io/v3/README.md

 telehash mesh protocol (v3)
 ===========================

-> this is a draft, issues and pull requests welcome
-> planning for release version in 01/2015
+> this is a draft (issues and pull requests welcome), planning for release version in 01/2015

 Telehash is a project to create interoperable private mesh networking: